jnz/Lynx/README.markdown

 Lynx is a simple 3D FPS with zombies :)
 If zombies won't convince you, there are some other features:

-- Multiplayer with network latency interpolation
+- Multiplayer with robust network latency interpolation
+- OpenGL 2.0
+- Shadow mapping
-- Shadow mapping, per-pixel lighting
+- Per-pixel lighting
+- Normal mapping
 - Dedicated server
 - Multiplatform support (Windows, Mac OS X, Linux)
-- Blender as a map editor + custom bsp compiler
+- Blender as a map editor + custom KD tree compiler
-- OpenGL 2.0
 - Did I mention zombies?

 Dependencies